 Sales comparison approach involves the comparison of the land to those that are more or less located within the vicinity of the appraised property and are subject of recent sales and offerings.
 Adjustments were made to arrive at the market value by considering the location, size, shape, utility, desirability and time element.

-F Range Valuation Technique Significant Unobservable Inputs 2023 2022 Land Sales Comparison Approach Price per square meter Value adjustments ₽40-₽14,200 5%-80% ₽40-₽14,200 5%-80% prospective serviceability in comparison with new units of like kind.
+F Range Valuation Technique Significant Unobservable Inputs 2023 2022 Land Sales Comparison Approach Price per square meter Value adjustments ₽40-₽14,200 5%-80% ₽40-₽14,200 5%-80%

 Replacement cost less accumulated depreciation